-ESS Projects in which the Company invests may diversify their revenue sources further by collaborating with renewable generators or large users of power in close proximity to an ESS Project, or providing availability based services to restore electric power stations or parts of electric grids to operation.
+ESS Projects in which the Company invests may diversify their revenue sources further by collaborating with renewable generators or large users of power in close proximity to an ESS Project, or providing availability based services to restore electric power stations or part of electric grids to operation.
+The Company may also invest in ESS Projects with Co-Location Arrangements in the Overseas Jurisdictions, and may purchase solar panels for use at such co-located ESS Projects in the Overseas Jurisdictions provided that the proportion of an investment spent on purchases of solar panels does not exceed six per cent. of Gross Asset Value (calculated at the time of such purchase).
 In such circumstances, the proportion of revenues coming from electricity sales may materially increase from that indicated above.
-ESS Projects in which the Company may invest in Great Britain may also be able to enter into FFR contracts with Distribution System Operators ("DSO") and provide reactive power services to the National Grid the timing of which is according to the current evolving DSO model.
+ESS Projects in which the Company may invest in Great Britain may also be able to enter into FFR contracts with Distribution System Operators ("PSO") and provide reactive power services to the National Grid the timing of which is according to the current evolving DSO model.

-Fourth, the Company aims to achieve diversification within the Portfolio through the use of a range of third party providers, insofar as appropriate, in respect of each energy storage project such as developers, EPC contractors, battery manufacturers and landlords.
+Fourth, the Company aims to achieve diversification within across the Portfolio through the use of a range of third party providers, insofar as appropriate, in respect of each energy storage project such as developers, EPC contractors, battery manufacturers and landlords.

-Finally, each ESS Project internally mitigates operational risk because each ESS Project will contain a battery system with a number of battery modules in each stack, each of which is independent and can be replaced separately, thereby reducing the impact on the ESS Project project as a whole of the failure of one or more battery modules.
+3. Finally, each ESS Project internally mitigates operational risk because each ESS Project will contain a battery system with a number of battery modules in each stack, each of which is independent and can be repaired, upgraded or replaced separately, thereby reducing the impact on the project as a whole of the failure of one or more battery modules.

-3.2 Other investment restrictions
+3.1 Other investment restrictions